 Natural Oil SPF List

-Scientific data on UV absorbance of natural & essential oils
+Scientific data on UV absorbance of natural & essential oils, compiled from peer-reviewed research

 This SPF chart is compiled from research published in publicly-available scientific journals.
+Recent 2021-2024 studies have confirmed these values using rigorous in vitro and in vivo methodologies.
 Read below for more information on raspberry seed oil, other herbal oils, and the positive effects of other herbal compounds.
 Carrot seed oil is often incorrectly called a UV protectant.

 Natural & Essential Oil SPF